Here is a list of FAQ to help campers prepare for their stay with Camp Heiwa:

 Do I need insurance?

-Yes!
-All campers are required to have health coverage during their stay in Japan.
-Check to see if your insurance covers you while you are in Japan and if not you can get an inexpensive travel insurance policy for the trip.
+YES!
+All campers are required to have international health coverage during their stay with us in Japan.
+Check to see if your insurance covers you while you are overseas (Japan).
+If not, you can get an inexpensive health insurance policy for the trip.
+Please contact us for assistance in acquiring short-term insurance coverage if you are unable to find coverage on your own.

 Will my cell phone work in Japan?